albertattard/java-boot-camp/01 - Primer.md

     COPY ./src ./src
     ```

+    I personally prefer this option as I intentionally include the file and folders I need to copy.
+If the IDE generates new files, these are not automatically copied as I forgot to include them to the `.dockerignore`.

 1. Clean the project

     ```bash
     $ ./gradlew clean
     ```

+    This is not required, but I prefer to remove any artefacts from the local filesystem to iron out any chances that built artefacts are copied by mistake.

 1. Update the `dockerfile` making it a multi-stage docker file

+    Example using `.dockerignore`

     ```dockerfile
     FROM adoptopenjdk/openjdk14:jdk-14.0.1_7-alpine-slim AS builder